selgik/selgik.github.io/_posts/2022-02-03-tableau-code-note.md

 ---

 ## Overview
-* This is the part 2 of project note.
+* This is the part 2 of project#3 note.
 * See the final deliverable in this [post](https://selgik.github.io/data-viz/) (Project#3).

 ### Project Workflow